- Microsoft to collaborate with Facebook, YouTube and Google to tackle terrorist content

 - Create a shared database using ‘digital fingerprints’ to hash content

-- Once one company removes the content, the others will use the same fingerprint and follow suit
+- Once one company removes the content, the others will follow suit

 We hope this collaboration will lead to greater efficiency as we continue to enforce our policies to help curb the pressing global issue of terrorist content online.